msprev/panzer/README.rst

                    ...
                ]

--  ``OPTIONS`` is a dictionary containing panzer's command line options:
+-  ``OPTIONS`` is a dictionary containing panzer's and pandoc's command line options:

    ::